ch-stark/gitops-rbac-example/blog.md

 - apiGroups:
   - cluster.open-cluster-management.io

+Th

 ## Including Kyverno

 Kyverno is a PolicyEngine which can be integrated with ACM via PolicyGenerator.
-Please see existing examples:
+Please see existing examples and blogs:

 https://kyverno.io/policies/
 https://github.com/stolostron/policy-collection/tree/main/stable/CM-Configuration-Management
 https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops

+During this blog Kyverno is used to enforce RBAC.

 ### ACM Policies and Kyverno

-Getting one more step towards integration we are deciding to create the following Policies which can be reviewed in this repository: https://github.com/ch-stark/gitops-rbac-example/tree/main/rbacmultitenancydemo/kyverno/overlay/policies
+Getting one more step towards integration we are deciding to create the following Policies which can be reviewed in this repository:

+https://github.com/ch-stark/gitops-rbac-example/tree/main/rbacmultitenancydemo/kyverno/overlay/policies

 * Based on this Policies  we are generating three PolicySets
   * ACM-Policies
   * Kyverno-Multitenancy-Hub-Side
   * Kyverno-Multitenancy-Client-Side

 ### Policies for the Hub-Side

-* Every team gets a namespace on the hub where it can deploy Applications or ApplicationSets, it must not deploy in other namespace
+* Every team gets a namespace on the hub where it can deploy Applications or ApplicationSets, the Policy controls that it must not deploy in other namespaces
+* Team Admins can only create new namespaces when they deploy new Clusters.
-* Only Cluster-Admin can create namespaces on the Hub
+* A policy controls that only Cluster-Admins can create namespaces on the Hub.
-* Every team/customer has a ClusterSet
+* A policy controls that every team/customer has a ClusterSet.
-* Every team has a ClusterSet-Admin
-* This ClusterSet admin can deploy Clusters only in its ClusterSet
+* A policy controls that this ClusterSet admin can deploy Clusters only in its ClusterSet.
-* An ApplicationSet admin can only deploy Apps to its ClusterSet
+* A policy controls that an ApplicationSet admin can only deploy Apps to its ClusterSet.
-* We don’t allow any ClusterAdmin on Managed-Clusters.
+* A policy controls that we don’t allow any ClusterAdmin on Managed-Clusters.

 ### Policies for Managed-Clusters